-geneous effects are economically meaningful.
-If we focus on the change in the marginal revenue products of capital (column 4), ex-ante high MRPK firms whose state is at the 25^{th} percentile of the bank credit distribution experience a decrease in MRPK of 51% ($-0.38 + (0.18 \times -0.71)$).
-In contrast, high MRPK firms whose state is at the 75^{th} percentile of the bank credit distribution experience a decrease in MRPK of 13% ($-0.38 + (0.18 \times 1.37)$).
-Thus, the reduction at the 25^{th} percentile is roughly four times larger than the one at the 75^{th} percentile.
+In addition to being statistically significant, the magnitudes of the heterogeneous effects are economically meaningful.
+If we focus on the change in the marginal revenue products of capital (column 4), ex-ante high MRPK firms whose state is at the 25^{th} percentile of the bank credit distribution experience a decrease in MRPK of 45% ($-0.349 + (0.138 \times -0.71)$).
+In contrast, high MRPK firms whose state is at the 75^{th} percentile of the bank credit distribution experience a decrease in MRPK of 16% ($-0.349 + (0.138 \times 1.37)$).
+Thus, the reduction at the 25^{th} percentile is roughly three times larger than the one at the 75^{th} percentile.

-The fact that the effects of the policy are smaller in states where credit constraints were a priori lower further suggests that opening up to foreign capital relaxed credit constraints and allowed previously constrained firms to invest more.
-Moroever, it provides evidence that under-developed domestic banking markets are an important source of misallocation in India (consistent with Krueger et al., 2002) and that foreign capital can act as a substitute.
+The fact that the effects of the policy are smaller in states where credit constraints were a priori lower further shows that opening up to foreign capital relaxed credit constraints and allowed previously constrained firms to invest more.
+These results also provide further evidence that our main results are not driven by differences in the relative trends between high and low MRPK firms in treated vs. untreated industries.
+For differential trends to explain these results, they would have to vary systematically with states' financial development.
+These results also suggest that under-developed domestic banking markets are an important source of misallocation in India (consistent with Krueger et al., 2002) and that foreign capital can act as a substitute.30 Consistent with our interpretation that the domestic banking sector is less able to efficiently allocate capital in less financially developed states, Figure A3 shows that the average dispersion in MRPK before the reform is higher in states with lower domestic financial development.

-5.3 Product Outcomes
+5.4 Product Outcomes

 We next estimate the effects of the policy on product-level outcomes, including prices and output.
 Opening-up to foreign capital can reduce prices for two reasons.
-If liberalization reduced the wedges on capital for high MRPK firms, these firms'
+If liberalization reduced the wedges on capital for high MRPK firms, these firms' marginal costs would fall.
+Lower marginal costs may be passed on to consumers in the form of lower prices.
+In addition, by allowing high MRPK firms to invest more and expand, the reform could also increase competition in the product market, leading firms to reduce their mark-ups and cut their prices.